IGN FI: Energy and networks

 Network managers thus need reliable geographic data, turnkey business information systems adapted to the location of their assets, the management of their distribution networks, risk management, the study of new implantation sites.

 IGN FI assists them in implementing customised solutions that range from the simple mapping of a site to the implementation of a comprehensive geographic information system.
 IGN France International assists those involved in the energy field and brings them a better knowledge of their networks, increased development and reinforced intervention ability.

 Products

-Even though IGN France International does not sell “off-the-shelf” items, it does offer a range of products that it adapts to the specific needs of its clients.
+Even though IGN France International does not sell "off-the-shelf" items, it offers a range of products that it adapts to the specific needs of its clients.
 The company thus positions itself in the 3D market in the field of urbanisation, cartographic production chains or business applications in the field of land and property management.
-These products were developed in the IGN’s research laboratories.
+These products were developed in the IGN's research laboratories.

 Reference3D

 Reference3D® is a unique and homogenous global geographic reference system allowing the representation and analysis of territories.
-It targets both public and private entities (national mapping agencies, Defence organisations, governments ...).
+It targets both public and private entities (national mapping agencies, Defence organisations, governments).
 It is the fruit of a partnership between the French Defence, the IGN and Spot Image.
 The tool is made up of three layers: